 I really like the personality of the music as well.
 Things seem to have more character; you’re able to get a sense of how the artist intended the song to sound.
 It’s hard to explain, but good headphones kind of reveal the true nature of how music sounds.
 There’s more impact behind the instrument.
 It feels more real, present, and complete.
 Something I’ve found also with revealing headphones is that they are more whole and you hear bass lines fully fleshed out, as well as other instruments and vocals.

-An extremely revealing set of headphones with a somewhat colored sound and an open, airy sound.
+An extremely revealing set of headphones with a somewhat colored, open, airy sound.
 Unbelievable value.
 Can be strident at times, but it’s very minor.
 Comfort is phenomenal, build is also good.
 They feel lightweight but not as if they would break down easily.

 I love these and have had them on for hours without discomfort.
-I would highly recommend them at a cost even in the hundreds.
+I would highly recommend them at a cost even over a benjamin.
 For their current price it’s an absolute steal.
 This is a very underrated headphone for sure.
 Interested in learning more?

 Stu is determined to provide the truth about all things audio, and strives to deliver excellent content to you the reader!
 In his spare time, he likes to fish, paint, play guitar, attend church, take photos, record videos, graphic design, and more.
 His attention to detail and perfectionist attitude are what allow him to excel, but it can be both a blessing and a hindrance at times.